-One of the things I love most about the combination of content marketing with search engine optimization (SEO) is how they work in concert together.
+One of the things I love most about the combination of content marketing with search engine optimization (SEO) is how beautifully they work in concert together.
+It amplifies the content and, if the keyword research phase is done correctly, puts that content squarely in front of exactly the right audience at exactly the right time.

 Each one is an opportunity to be found and make an impression.